DiarmuidM/charity-dissolution/index.md

 layout: default
 ---

-# Researching Charity Dissolution
+# Welcome

-Welcome, this website describes resources, tools and information for researching charity dissolution in multiple jurisdictions.
+This website describes resources, tools and information for researching charity dissolution in multiple jurisdictions.

 It is based on the work completed during a British Academy funded project (2019-2020): Mission Accomplished: A Cross-national Examination of Charity Dissolution.